dojo/docs/dojox/grid/TreeGrid.rst

 Usage
 =====

-A tree grid can either be defined declaratively in HTML or programatically.
+A tree grid can either be defined declaratively in HTML or programmatically.
 For the most part, the TreeGrid follows the same structure and formatting as dojox.grid.DataGrid with the following exceptions:

   * TreeGrid can only contain a single view - and that view must only contain a single row
   * TreeGrid operates off the concept of "levels" - which are 0-based.
 That is, level 1 are the items that are children of a top-level item